soundscape-community/soundscape/docs/ios-client/onboarding.md

 ## Building and Running

-At this point, you should be able to build and run the `Soundsacpe` target on an iOS simulator.
+At this point, you should be able to build and run the `Soundscape` target on an iOS simulator.
 In order to run the app on a real device, you will need to add your Apple Developer account signing info in the _Signing & Capabilities_ section of the project settings.

 ## Additional Personalization